graphql-dotnet/graphql-dotnet/docs2/site/docs/getting-started/variables.md

 }
 ```

+Call `.ToInputs()` to translate JSON variables into a format that the library can work with.

 ```csharp
 var variablesJson = // get from request
 // `ToInputs` extension method converts the json to the `Inputs` class